kedro-org/kedro/docs/source/get_started/install.md

 * **Python virtual environment**: We suggest you create a new Python virtual environment for *each* new Kedro project you work on to isolate its dependencies from those of other projects.

-* **git**: You will need to install `git` onto your machine if you do not already have it.
-To confirm it is installed, type `git -v` into your terminal window.
+* **git**: You must install `git` onto your machine if you do not already have it.
+Type `git -v` into your terminal window to confirm it is installed.
 You should see the version of `git` available or an error message.
 You can download it from the official  [`git`](https://git-scm.com/) website.

 ## Create a Python virtual environment for your Kedro project